-U.S. unemployment claims fall to new pandemic low of 290,000
+US unemployment claims fall to new pandemic low of 290,000

-WASHINGTON — The number of Americans applying for unemployment benefits fell last week to a new low point since the pandemic erupted, evidence that layoffs are declining as companies hold onto workers.
+WASHINGTON (AP) — The number of Americans applying for unemployment benefits fell last week to a new low point since the pandemic erupted, evidence that layoffs are declining as companies hold onto workers.

 Unemployment claims dropped 6,000 to 290,000 last week, the third straight drop, the Labor Department said Thursday.
 That’s the fewest people to apply for benefits since March 14, 2020, when the pandemic intensified.
 Applications for jobless aid, which generally track the pace of layoffs, have fallen steadily from about 900,000 in January.